GenericMappingTools/gmt/INSTALL.md

 ### RHEL/CentOS/Fedora

-GMT binary pacakges are available from Extra Packages for Enterprise Linux.
+GMT binary packages are available from Extra Packages for Enterprise Linux.
 For RHEL and CentOS you can add this repository by telling yum:

     sudo yum install epel-release